Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Spin transport and spin-transfer torque

-The spin-transport properties are characterized by elastic, i.e., energy-conserving tunnel processes [first terms in Eqs. (\ref{eq: x resonant})-(\ref{eq: z resonant})], and inelastic, i.e., energy-nonconserving tunnel processes [terms involving factors $[f_{\xi}(\epsilon-\omega_{L})-f_{\zeta}(\epsilon)]$ in Eqs. (\ref{eq: x resonant})-(\ref{eq: z resonant})].
+The spin-transport properties are characterized by elastic, i.e., energy-conserving tunnel processes [terms involving factors $[f_{L}(\epsilon)-f_{R}(\epsilon)]$ in Eqs.~(\ref{eq: x resonant}) and (\ref{eq: z resonant})], and inelastic, i.e., energy-nonconserving tunnel processes [terms involving factors $[f_{\xi}(\epsilon-\omega_{L})-f_{\zeta}(\epsilon)]$ in Eqs.~(\ref{eq: x resonant}) and (\ref{eq: z resonant})].
 In the later ones an electron changes its energy by $\omega_L$ and flips its spin due to the exchange interaction with the rotational component of the molecular spin.
-The spin-flip processes occur between levels with energies $\epsilon_\uparrow$ and $\epsilon_{\uparrow}-\omega_L$, and between levels with energies $\epsilon_\downarrow$ and $\epsilon_{\downarrow}+\omega_L$.
+The spin-flip processes occur between levels with quasienergies $\epsilon_\uparrow$ and $\epsilon_{\uparrow}-\omega_L$ and between levels with quasienergies $\epsilon_\downarrow$ and $\epsilon_{\downarrow}+\omega_L$.

 The STT exerted by the inelastic spin-currents onto the spin of the molecule is given by\cite{slonc,berg,tser,ralp}